 Let us now explore more about validation in detail.

 Let us understand these with an example in a simple way.

 The proposed injection should not weigh above 2 cms.

-- Check if the injection is the injection that does not weigh above 2 cms by using checklist, review, and design.
+- Check if the injection is an injection that does not weigh above 2 cms by using a checklist, review, and design.

 - Check if the injection does not weigh above 2 cms by using manual or automation testing.

 - You have to check each and every possible scenario pertaining to the injection weight by using any suitable method of testing (functional and non-functional methods).

 - Check for measurements less than 2 cm and above 2 cm.